aueb-wim/ehr-datafactory-template/README.md

 For the capture step we create a new folder in `/capture_step` and named it accordingly (ie `1` if is the first version of this configuration) and then place the configuration files in.

-For the capture step we create a new folder in `/harmonize_step` and named it accordingly (ie `1` if is the first version of this configuration) and then place the configuration files in.
+For the harmonize step we create a new folder in `/harmonize_step` and named it accordingly (ie `1` if is the first version of this configuration) and then place the configuration files in.

 **Please change the rights of the folders in order to be readable and writable for the `datafactory` user group.**